Zagidziran/chat-server-poc/README.md

 ## Prerequisites

-You need a kubectl and helm tools configured on the host you perform a deploy from.
+You need a kubectl and helm tools configured on the host you perform a deploy.

 # Contents